Land Economy at Cambridge

 Law, economics, and their relationship to the built and natural environments are central to Land Economy, along with other areas such as business regulation, the financial aspects of real estate and international development.

 The multidisciplinary nature of the course is particularly relevant in the twenty-first century where the environment, law and economics and the control of scarce resources affect the daily lives of people around the world.

 Teaching and resources

-Our lecturers are specialists in their own field and include lawyers, economists, environmentalists, and experts in business, finance and quantitative methods.
+Our lecturers are specialists in their own field and include lawyers, economists, planners and experts in environmental policy, finance and quantitative methods.
 Many are involved in research projects of national and international concern.

-We have dedicated lecture and seminar rooms equipped for both traditional and interactive lectures, and a comprehensive library.
-There’s an extensive range of computing facilities, including an intranet store of wide-ranging teaching, careers and other useful information.
+The Department has a comprehensive library and an extensive range of computing facilities, including an intranet store of wide-ranging teaching, careers and other useful information.

 Exceptional employment prospects

-The Department has one of the strongest records for graduate employment across the University; a reflection of its strong applied base and emphasis on the development of critical employment skills.
+The Department has one of the strongest records for graduate employment across the University; a reflection of its focus on topics relevant to real-world problems, and its emphasis on the development of a broad range of skills.

 Our graduates go on to become lawyers, economists, civil servants, and to work for national and international agencies.
-Many go into financial, business or management careers, and others enter public service with local or national organisations, or proceed to further education and research.
+Many go into financial or business careers, and others enter public service with local or national organisations, or proceed to further study and research.